 As the tongue hangs out, it releases saliva and heat.
 Evaporation removes much of the heat and some of the saliva from the dog’s tongue.

 When more heat than saliva evaporates, it’s a good thing for the dog.
 But in the process of sticking their tongues out, dogs also tend to lose a lot of saliva.
 The saliva might evaporate along with heat or simply drip down.

 Loss of saliva causes a substantial loss of body fluids, which makes the dog dehydrated.
 With less saliva on their tongue, a dog’s mouth heats up even faster, causing them to stick their tongues out much longer.
 So, this is typically a vicious cycle that can be relieved more effectively by rehydrating the dog.

-- Drink any time: This gravity water feeder allows you to keep your pet hydrated at all times of the day or night
+- DRINK ANY TIME: This gravity water station allows you to keep your pet hydrated at all times of the day or night

-- Sturdy construction: The reservoir is made of durable BPA free plastic and locks in place to help prevent knock over and spills
+- STURDY CONSTRUCTION: The reservoir is made of durable plastic and locks in place to help from knock over and spills

 2. Excess Physical Stimulation

 Exercise is perfect for dogs.
 It’s the best natural way of tiring the animal down, and is particularly recommended for hyperactive dogs.

 Enough physical and mental stimulation also goes a long way in reducing the risks of boredom and loneliness, which might help to keep separation anxiety at bay.